 This course is designed to increase appreciation of contemporary theatre.
 Emphasis is given to the theatre as an art form through the study of the history and theory of drama and the contributions of playwright, actor, director, designer, and technician to modern media.
 Attendance at theatre productions may be required.
 (Offered as a telecourse.)

-THR 126 INTRODUCTION TO THE THEATRE (3T) 3 credits

-This course is designed to teach the history of the theatre and the principles of drama.
-It also covers the development of theatre production and the study of selected plays as theatrical presentations.
+THR 126 INTRODUCTION TO THE THEATRE (3T) 3 credits This course is designed to teach the history of the thealso include consideration of role development through movement.